Ajatt-Tools/rikaitan/README.md

 and excellent coverage of the Japanese language.

 Unfortunately, as most of the dictionaries released in this format are proprietary, they are unable to be bundled with Rikaitan.
-Instead, you will need to procure these dictionaries yourself and import them using [Yomichan Import](https://foosoft.net/projects/yomichan-import).
+Instead, you will need to procure these dictionaries yourself and import them using [Rikaitan Import](https://github.com/Ajatt-Tools/rikaitan-import).
 Check the project page for additional details.

 ![Pocket EPWING dictionaries](img/epwing-devices.jpg)